- Almost all snakes in the northern hemisphere breed in the spring from March through May.

 - Small snakes lay between 10-30 eggs.
 Large snakes can lay up to 100 eggs!

-Did you know there are over 3,600 species of snake living throughout the world?
+Did you know there are about 4,000 species of snake living throughout the world?
 Certainly, snakes are interesting creatures to observe and study.
 Some snakes have an array of brightly colored scales while others are dull in color.
 There are species of snakes that live in the water, on land, or both.
 Some of the most amazing facts about these reptiles relate to their breeding and egg-laying activities.

 Discover facts about the size and color of snake eggs along with where they are usually found.
 Also, learn about the differences between oviparous, viviparous, and ovoviviparous snakes.